athensresearch/ClojureFam/README.md

 If you weren't aware, Roam Research is a note-taking app for "networked thought", built with Clojurescript and Datascript.
 It is currently the hottest startup in Silicon Valley.
 Because of scalability issues, they closed their beta, effectively leaving tens of thousands of users eagerly waiting outside the gates.
 Athens is an open-source project that is inspired by Roam.

 The people using these platforms and technologies are not random people.
 The users of these apps are hungry learners and auto-didacts who want to create and share knowledge.
 Many have non-trivial programming experience and work at top tier startups and corporations in Silicon Valley.
 They simply haven't used Clojure before.
 This is all to say that ClojureFam could be a great recruiting pipeline for your company :)

+# Expectations

+> "Ask not what the Clojure community can do for you — ask what you can do for the Clojure community."

+- For Learners:
+    - Spend at least 5 weeks in the program with your Learner partner.
+    - Be proactive in communications.
+    - Be prepared to make revisions to code before a successful commit.
+The bar for quality of contributions may be high.
+    - There may be changes in the Athens tech stack.
+Please remember that this is a new project in a new organization.
+    - The number of issues that you will be able to work on may vary.
+In fact, at times there may be more demand for issues than available issues to work on.
+In this case, be prepared to find other ways to contribute to Athens or other open source Clojure projects.
+    - When choosing an issue:
+    1. communicate about the issue
+    2. create a branch and a WIP pull request
+    3. ask for feedback

+- For Mentors:
+    - Spend at least 5 weeks with your Learners.
+    - Make sure the team has a focused set of goals.
+A Learner that "just wants to contribute to Athens" may need help in finding more specific ways to contribute.
+    - Questions are almost always better than directions.
+Socrates showed us the way.

 # Clojure Mentors